Optimal Self-Consistency for Efficient Reasoning with Large Language Models

 \subsection{Proof of \cref{thm:per-question-theorem}}

 We assume the distribution of answers to the question $q$, $\mu(\cdot\,|\,q)$, has a finite support of $n$ items.
 We also denote $r_{\max}=\argmax_r\mu(\cdot\,|\,q)$ (assuming that $\argmax$ outputs a single value).
-Then, following Theorem 3 of \citet{aeeneh2025multiclass}, for any $q$, we have where $\hat \epsilon$ has no dependence on $K$ and ties are broken randomly (as assumed in SC).
+Then, following Theorem 3 of \citet{aeeneh2025multiclass}, for any $q$, we have { }

+where $\hat \epsilon$ has no dependence on $K$, and ties are broken randomly (as assumed in SC).
 The number of unique answers $K$ can be arbitrarily large (such as the space of integers), which weakens the inequality.
 Nevertheless, in practice, nearly all probability mass concentrates on a few answers, so we prove that we can bound $\mathbb{P}\left[r_\text{SC}\neq r_{\max}\right]$ by truncating to only the top $k\ll K$ answers.

 Without loss of generality, let the support of $\mu(\cdot\,|\,q)$ be $A=\{a_1,\dots, a_K\}$ with $p_i=\mu(a_i\,|\, q)$ such that $p_1\geq \dots \geq p_K$ and $a_1=r_{\max}$.
 Suppose $x$ answers are sampled $r_1,r_2,\dots, r_x\sim\mu(\cdot\,|\,q)$ and let the count vector be $(n_1,\dots,n_K)$ where $n_i=\sum_{j=1}^x\mathds{1}[r_j=a_i]$.
-Define the tail bucket distribution $\tilde\mu$ of the original $\mu$ by aggregating all answers $a_i$ for $i\geq k$ into $\tilde a_k$:
+Define the tail bucket distribution $\tilde\mu$ of the original $\mu$ by aggregating all answers $a_i$ for $i\geq k$ into $\tilde a_k$: { }

-Finally, by $\tilde r_\text{SC}$ we denote the self-consistency answer sampled from $\tilde \mu(\cdot\,|\,q)$.
+Finally, by $\tilde r_\text{SC}$ we denote the Self-Consistency answer sampled from $\tilde \mu(\cdot\,|\,q)$.